geonetwork/core-geonetwork/docs/manual/docs/user-guide/harvesting/harvesting-sftp.md

     -   *Username*: The username to connect to the SFTP server.
     -   *Use SSH key*: If checked, a private/public key will be generated to connect to the SFTP server.
 An SSH key is a more secure authentication method than a password, and is therefore recommended.
 However, the user (or an administrator) must configure the generated public key on the SFTP server in order for it to work.
         - *SSH key type*: Select the algorithm to create the SSH keys.
 You can choose between RSA (4096 bits) or ECDSA.
     -   *Password*: The password to connect to the SFTP server.
-Only applies when *Use private  public keys* is not enabled.
+Only applies when *Use SSH key* is unchecked.

 -   **Configure response processing for filesystem**
     -   *Action on UUID collision*: When a harvester finds the same uuid on a record collected by another method (another harvester, importer, dashboard editor,...), should this record be skipped (default), overriden or generate a new UUID?